 French Silk Pie (Tarts) (French Silk Pie filling – As found on tasteofhome.com)

 1/3 cup butter, softened

 2 teaspoons confectioners’ sugar

 Whipped cream and chocolate curls, optional

 In a small saucepan, combine sugar and eggs until well blended.
-Cook over low heat, stirring constantly, until mixture reaches 160 degree F and coats the back of a metal spoon.
+Cook over low heat, stirring constantly until mixture reaches 160 degrees F and coats the back of a metal spoon.
 Remove from the heat.
 Stir in chocolate and vanilla until smooth.
-Cool to lukewarm (90 degree F), stirring occasionally.
+Cool to lukewarm (90 degrees F), stirring occasionally.

 In a small bowl, cream butter until light and fluffy.
 Add cooled chocolate mixture; beat on high speed for 5 minutes or until light and fluffy.

 In another large bowl, beat cream until it begins to thicken.
 Add confectioners; sugar; beat until stiff peaks form.
 Fold into chocolate mixture.